edwelker/astro-markdown-personal-site/src/content/blog/writing-scheme-in-javascript-i.md

 title: 'Writing Scheme in Javascript I'
 date: '2008-02-10T13:04:16-05:00'
 slug: 2008/02/10/writing-scheme-in-javascript-i
-    - javascript
-tags:
-    - 'global scope'
-    - 'kent dybvig'
-    - scheme
-    - 'scheme programming language'
-    - 'the scheme programming language'
+tags: ["global scope", "javascript", "kent dybvig", "scheme", "scheme programming language", "the scheme programming language"]
 ---
 This is an interesting little function that I ran across in Kent Dybvig's *[The Scheme Programming Language](http://www.scheme.com/tspl3/start.html#./start:h9).* I thought I would give it a go in javascript.
 I wrote it out, and ran into two problems.
 First, I wasn't returning anything from the anonymous-self-executing function, so it was being garbage collected, and the call to tell() would give an undefined (secret didn't exist anymore).
 The second was that I initially declared secret without the *var* which gave it global scope.
 Took me a little while to figure these out, but since I haven't looked at any javascript in months, I don't feel so bad.
 ``